-- Click on either the link in the Warning message box or the icon in the Warning column to open the synchronization screen.
-As a note: If you added a new subrecipient contract in the GCMS, you will not see that subrecipient in your list, you must select the link with the subrecipient name in the Warning at the top of the page. - Review the list of changes you made to the subrecipient contract(s).
-To accept the changes and update the data in your Recipient Report, click "Synchronize" at the bottom of the page.
-This step must be completed for each subrecipient triggering the synchronization warning. - You must synchronize your Recipient Report to incorporate any changes that you made in the GCMS.
+- Review the list of changes you made to the subrecipient contract(s).
+To accept the changes and update the data in your Recipient Report, click "Synchronize" at the bottom of the page. - Synchronize your Recipient Report to incorporate any changes you made in the GCMS.
 Changes are not visible to subrecipients until they have been synchronized.